Donaboyev/simple-todo-app/README.md

 # Simple Todo App
 A simple todo application.
 You can add, update, delete and sort your todos.
+Used technologies: Kotlin coroutines, MVVM, Navigation Component, Diffutil, RecyclerView Animator, ViewModel, Room, ViewBinding  and more.

 ## Featues of the application
 Add todo | Update todo